 We recently had a lovely email drop into the HUNTERhunter inbox asking for us to swing by to check out an exhibition happening at the Makerspace nestled between Maker Store & Studio and The Edwards.
 A bit of googling later, we landed on Lauren Freestone and her art brand; Freestone Art.

 Originally from Scotts Head, Lauren Freestone is a Contemporary Indigenous Artist that has called Newcastle home for the past 12 years.
 A descendant of the Wiradjuri people, which is where Lauren’s Great-Great-Grandfather James Gillis McDonald, originated.
 He was a well-known tracker for the Mudgee police.
 Hearing his stories and reading Australian writer and poet, Henry Lawson’s short story on him, Black Joe, has had a huge inspiration for her own work.

-“His knowledge of country and the bush made him very sought after.
+“His knowledge of country and the bush made him very sort after.
 Henry Lawson wrote a short story about him; Black Joe… that was Henry Lawson’s childhood recollection of James.”

 Her family, past and present have had a huge influence on her artistic nature and storytelling ability.
 From James, to her great-grandmother, Edith, as well as her artistic father Lee and Grandfather, Ted.

 “My Great, Great Grandfather was a Wiradjuri man born at Laheys Creek near Rylestone.
 He worked for the Mudgee Police as a tracker.
 His daughter, Edith, moved from there to Sydney where there was a larger Aboriginal community at the time.

 “My grandfather moved to Port Macquarie and started selling his didgeridoos and boomerangs at the local markets.
 From there Dad put his work on canvas and now here I am.”